udacity/FCND-FixedWing/README.md

 To run a scenario from Python:
 1. Select the scenario within the Unity simulation
 2. Select the "Run Python Code" button, you should see a "Waiting for Python" message
-3. Change fixed_wing_project.py to execute the same scenario (see below)
 3. Execute fixed_wing_project.py using the appropriately numbered scenario and the scenario should start autonomatically:

 ~~~